Images

 [[~/images/examples.jpg]]

-# Link to a specific section in an org mode document called Golang Tutorial
+# Link to a specific section/heading of any level in an org mode document called Golang Tutorial

 [[file:005-Golang.org::*Golang Tutorial][Golang Tutorial]]